Automate access, reduce risk, and stay audit-ready

 At the level of security, user accounts have two primary purposes:

 User accounts perform various functions and have different risk levels.
-Understanding these account types helps your organisation assign appropriate permissions, expose different risk levels, and implement appropriate access control measures.
+Understanding these account types helps your organization assign appropriate permissions, expose different risk levels, and implement appropriate access control measures.

 Standard user accounts are primarily used by employees for commonly accepted daily activities (e.g. email, collaboration applications, and access to internal systems at a more basic level).

-Standard user accounts serve to minimise accidental changes to systems and less exposure if a user account is compromised.
+Standard user accounts serve to minimize accidental changes to systems and less exposure if a user account is compromised.

 Privileged accounts have additional permissions to perform changes to systems/applications.
 Privileged accounts are more often viewed as a high-value target for attackers, as they would typically involve significant changes to applications or systems.